poautran/PyXRDCT/README.md

 # PyXRDCT: X-Ray Diffraction Computed Tomography reconstruction tool

-PyXRDCT is a X-Ray Diffraction Computed Tomography reconstruction tool.
+PyXRDCT is an X-Ray Diffraction Computed Tomography reconstruction tool.
 The library gives functions for reconstructing data from ESRF Bliss h5.
 So far the library is tested only at ID11 beamline.

 ## Installation